MansoorMajeed/devops-from-scratch/episodes/google-cloud/02-launching-first-vm.md

-# Hosting a simple website on Google Compute Engine - Our first VM
+# Google Cloud #2 - Hosting a simple website on Google Compute Engine - Our first VM

 ## Foreword